 Staff cannot return to work if they continue to have upper respiratory symptoms, even if they test negative for COVID-19.
 Our Occupational Health team follows each employee closely, managing each situation based upon the staff’s medical condition and clinical factors.
 Staff members whose symptoms have resolved and test negative for COVID-19 can return to work.
 Staff members who test positive for COVID-19 are required to stay out of work for two weeks and must be symptom-free for 72 hours before returning.

-In addition to the contact tracing program to identify employees who’ve been in contact with a newly diagnosed patients, other mitigation strategies include taking the temperature of each employee at the beginning of every shift, meticulous hand hygiene, and wearing a mask at all times.
+Other mitigation strategies include taking the temperature of each employee at the beginning of every shift, meticulous hand hygiene, and wearing a mask at all times.